feathersjs/docs/debugging/readme.md

 ## Using Hooks

-Since [hooks](../hooks/readme.md) can be registered dynamically anywhere in your app using them to debug your state at any point in the hook the chain (either before or after a service call) is really handy.
+Since [hooks](../hooks/readme.md) can be registered dynamically anywhere in your app, using them to debug your state at any point in the hook the chain (either before or after a service call) is really handy.
 For example,

 ```js
 const hooks = require('feathers-authentication').hooks;